tbm/homepage/content/debian/kirkwood/qnap/ts-119/troubleshooting.md

 <h1>Troubleshooting</h1>

-This page describes common problems that users of Debian on the QNAP TS-11x have run into.
-If you have any problems with your QNAP TS-11x, either while trying to install Debian or when running Debian, please look through this page carefully to see whether you can find a solution.
+This page describes common problems that users of Debian on the QNAP TS-11x/TS-121 have run into.
+If you have any problems with your QNAP device, either while trying to install Debian or when running Debian, please look through this page carefully to see whether you can find a solution.
 If your problem is not covered here, feel free to contact the <a href =